-The graduate program in economics prepares students for professions in business and government as well as for advanced studies in economics and finance.
+Our Department offers two graduate programs that prepare students for professions in business and government as well as for advanced studies in economics and finance.
 The program offers two curriculum options: an economic theory option and an applied business-economics option.

-The Department of Economics collaborates with SDSU Extension to disseminate and apply economic knowledge.
-Some of its faculty have a portion of their time devoted to extension and other outreach efforts, and the department also employs several SDSU Extension Field Specialists who are stationed around the state.
+Our department also collaborates with SDSU Extension to disseminate and apply economic knowledge.
+Some of our personnel have a portion of their time devoted to extension and other outreach efforts, and the department also employs several SDSU Extension Field Specialists who are stationed around the state.